Trade Mark Attorney Brisbane.

 The trade mark registration can then be renewed indefinitely for 10-year periods.

-Should a trade mark go continuously unused for three years (in relation to the goods and services for which it is registered), any third party may apply for the removal of the trade mark on the grounds of “non-use.”
+Should a trade mark go continuously unused for three years (in relation to the goods and services for which it’s registered), any third party may apply for the removal of the trade mark on the grounds of “non-use.”

 Most foreign countries have laws which permit the registration of trade marks.
-It is strongly recommended that trade marks be registered in each country in which they will be used or licensed.
+It’s recommended that trade marks be registered in each country in which they will be used or licensed.
 Nationalising your trade marks is important for a number of reasons:

-- In foreign countries, it is generally more difficult to rely upon common law rights to protect an unregistered trade mark
+- In foreign countries, it’s typically more difficult to rely upon common law rights to protect an unregistered trade mark

 - Many countries use a “first to file” rule where the first person to file a trade mark application is entitled to registration, excepting where there is earlier use of the same mark by another party